 All data with an uncertainty score greater than 20.0m are removed from the thematic point product and gridded product to remove erroneous data.

-Table 3: Definition of buckets for Mountain Regions.
-Each bucket goes from 1 boundary to the next.
-E.g. 0-1, 1-2 5-6.
+Table 3: Definition of buckets for Glacier Regions.
+Each bucket goes from one bin edge to the next.
+E.g., 0-1, 1-2 ....
+5-6.